If you’ve never actually seen a Munchkin cat in person, we need to warn you that when you do, you’re going to have a hard time “not smiling”.

 And while…

-But is a Munchkin…
+But it is a Munchkin…

 The “right” cat for you?
-That’s the real question which is why in this article we want to take a moment and discuss what it’s like to own a Munchkin cat so that if you ever find yourself lucky enough to make one of these incredible little creatures your own, you won’t be disappointed six months later.
+That’s the real question, which is why, in this article, we want to take a moment and discuss what it’s like to own a Munchkin cat so that if you ever find yourself lucky enough to make one of these incredible little creatures, your own, you won’t be disappointed six months later.

 So, without further ado, let’s dive right in.